Gender & Sexual Violence Ongoing Programs

 Unblur the Lines is an opportunity for students to engage in discussions about consent.
 The Unblur the Lines events take place in March and October and features a wellness fair in collaboration with the HUB and other community partners.

-Sex Talks is an event aimed for first-year Brock students that focuses on creating dialogue about consent, sexual violence, and sexual health in a quiz-show format.
-Sex Talks is done in collaboration with the HUB.
+Sex Talks is a customizable “game show style” event for Brock students that focuses on creating dialogue about consent, sexual violence, and sexual health in a quiz-show format.
+Sex Talks events are done in collaboration with the HUB.

 We Believe You Week runs in the end of September.
-The week is dedicated to believing survivors and raising awareness of sexual assault.
+The week is dedicated to believing survivors and raising awareness of sexual assault and highlighting supports for survivors.

 The REDress Project focuses around the issue of missing or murdered Aboriginal women across Canada.
 This projects goal is to increase awareness regarding the missing and murdered women, girls and two-spirit genocide, as well as work to uplift Indigenous voices on this land.
 This event runs annually in February.